OpenTelemetry Integration for Symfony: Full Guide

 Custom Instrumentation Examples

-While auto-instrumentation covers most Symfony components (HTTP kernel, Doctrine ORM, Twig templates), you can add custom instrumentation for business logic.
+While auto-instrumentation covers most Symfony components (HTTP kernel, HttpClient, Messenger), you can add custom instrumentation for business logic.
+Doctrine requires the separate open-telemetry/opentelemetry-auto-pdo package (already listed in Step 2 troubleshooting).

 Controller with Custom Spans